-New gun laws will make New Zealand safer after mosque massacre, says PM Ardern
+New gun laws to make New Zealand safer after mosque shootings, says PM Ardern

-CHRISTCHURCH (Reuters) - New Zealand Prime Minister Jacinda Ardern said on Monday she would announce new gun laws within days, after 50 people were killed in mass shootings at two mosques in the city of Christchurch.
+CHRISTCHURCH (Reuters) - New Zealand Prime Minister Jacinda Ardern said on Monday she would announce new gun laws within days, after a lone gunman killed 50 people in mass shootings at two mosques in the city of Christchurch.

 Australian Brenton Tarrant, 28, a suspected white supremacist, was charged with murder on Saturday.
 Tarrant was remanded without a plea and is due back in court on April 5 where police said he was likely to face more charges.